-A criminal record can affect employment opportunities, volunteering roles, housing rights and even traveling abroad.
+A criminal record can affect employment opportunities, volunteering roles, housing rights and even travelling abroad.

 In some situations, checks on people's pasts are essential, but the current laws on disclosing criminal records, and what information shows up on DBS checks, are outdated, disproportionate and creating unnecessary problems for hundreds of thousands of people.

 When Anita was 11, she set a toilet roll alight in a school bathroom causing around £100 of damage.
 She was arrested for arson.
 Later, after months of being bullied in secondary school, she was involved in a fight.
 She and the other pupil were both arrested.
 Anita was encouraged by the police to accept a reprimand rather than challenge it in court and was told it would come off her record in five years.

 Growing up and taking on a teaching degree, Anita was shocked when she was almost thrown off the course due to these adolescent offences.
 Ever since, she has battled to find employment in the UK – eventually being forced to work abroad.